danabananax/David-Choe-Tribute/README.md

 # David-Choe-Tribute
 Tribute website for artist David Choe.
-Learning Sass and grid layouts with this project
+Learning flex and grid layouts with this project